NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

 ### Adding authors

-In the folder that was created for the `contentPath` (`content` by default).
+In the folder that was created for the `assetPath` (`assets` by default).
 Create a file called `authors.json` or `authors.yaml`.
 This file (or files, both formats can work together) holds an array of author objects.

 #### Anatomy of an authors file